 Branded consumer foods (BCF) segment, including our packaging division, is the Company's largest segment.
-This segment is engaged in the manufacture and distribution of diverse mix of salty snacks, chocolates, candies, biscuits, packed cakes, beverages, instant noodles and pasta, and tomato-based products.
-The manufacture, distribution, sales and marketing activities of BCF group are carried out mainly through the Company's branded consumer foods division consisting of snack foods, beverage and grocery groups, although the Company conducts some of its branded consumer foods operations through its majority-owned subsidiaries and joint venture companies.
-Majority of the Company's consumer food business is conducted in the Philippines but has expanded more aggressively in ASEAN and Oceania markets primarily through its wholly-owned subsidiary, URC International.
-Recently, URC has further extended its reach to Oceania through the acquisition of Snack Brands Australia (SBA), the second largest salty snacks player in Australia with a wide range of chips including the iconic brands like Kettle, Thins, CC's and Cheezels.
-The Company established URC Packaging division to engage in the manufacture of bi-axially oriented polypropylene (BOPP) films for packaging companies.
-The BOPP plant, located in Batangas, holds the distinction of being the only Integrated Management System ISO-certified BOPP plant in the country today, with its Quality ISO 9001:2008 and Environmental ISO 14001:2004 Standards.
+This segment is engaged in the manufacture and distribution of diverse mix of salty snacks, chocolates, candies, biscuits, packaged cakes, beverages and instant noodles.
+The manufacture, distribution, sales and marketing activities of BCF group (BCFG) are carried out mainly through the Company's branded consumer foods division consisting of snack foods, beverage and noodles, although the Company conducts some of its branded consumer foods operations through its majority-owned subsidiaries and joint venture companies.
+The Company established URC BOPP Packaging and URC Flexible Packaging divisions to engage in the manufacture of bi-axially oriented polypropylene (BOPP) films for packaging companies and flexible packaging materials to cater various URC branded products.
+Both manufacturing facilities are located in Simlong, Batangas and are ISO 9001:2008 certified for Quality Management Systems.